Cede555/Cede-s-Writeups/rev_encryptedscroll.md

 ![alt antidebugger](examples/rev_ESantidebugger.png)

-The anti debugger function seems to use ptrace, store the output into lvar1 and then run an if statement seeing if it equals -1, if I just prevent this call with a quick patch in the assembly by changing the call to ptrace to just repeating its last instruction, in theory it should just never equal -1 and skip the check.
+The anti debugger function seems to use ptrace, store the output into ```lvar1``` and then run an if statement seeing if is equal to -1, if I just prevent this call with a quick patch in the assembly by changing the call to ptrace to just repeating its last instruction, in theory it should just never equal -1 and skip the check.

 ### Before